qpzmV/movefmt/README.md

 # format source file with printing verbose msg
 movefmt -v /path/to/your/file_name.move
 ```
-More usage you can see at:
+More detailed usage information is provided here:
 > https://github.com/movebit/movefmt/blob/develop/doc/how_to_use.md

-Alternatively, you can easily use the vscode plugin **aptos-move-analyzer** by installing it.
-We have integrated **movefmt** into it, which allows you to format the current move file with just one right-click.
-The VScode plugin **aptos-move-analyzer** is installed on the plugin market page with detailed guidance.
+Alternatively, you can use the VS Code plugin `aptos-move-analyzer` by installing it.
+We have integrated `movefmt` into it, which allows you to format the current move file with just one right-click.
+The VS Code plugin `aptos-move-analyzer` can installed on the plugin market place with detailed guidance.
 > https://marketplace.visualstudio.com/items?itemName=MoveBit.aptos-move-analyzer

 ## License

-**movefmt**  is released under the open source [Apache License](LICENSE)
+`movefmt` is released under the open source [Apache License](LICENSE)